bignimbus/cash.js/README.md

 The `Cash` object is a constructor so more than one instance can be loaded (use this pattern with caution).

 ## Settings
 `cash`'s power comes from its ability to be modified and extended.
-On instantiation, `cash`'s [settings](https://github.com/bignimbus/cash.js/blob/master/src/settings.js) (affectionately called the "register") hash is extended by the passed `options` hash using Object.assign (not a deep copy).
-The [settings](https://github.com/bignimbus/cash.js/blob/master/src/settings.js) source annotates the configurable parameters.
+On instantiation, `cash`'s [register](https://github.com/bignimbus/cash.js/blob/master/src/register.js) (my cheeky name for "settings") hash is extended by the passed `options` hash using Object.assign (not a deep copy).
+The [register](https://github.com/bignimbus/cash.js/blob/master/src/register.js) source annotates the configurable parameters.
 If you are adding a currency, consider forking this repo and submitting a pull request with the new configurations.
 You can never have too much `cash`!

 ## Core methods
 These methods are supported in `cash-lite` and `cash`.